arindam0310018/30-July-2024-DevOps__Boosting-Devops-Productivity-with-Forms-and-Power-Automate/README.md

-# Boosting Devops Productivity with Forms and Power Automate:-

 Greetings to my fellow Technology Advocates and Specialists.

 In this Session, I will demonstrate __How to create Azure Devops Work-Items using Microsoft Forms and Power Automate.__